Accumulating vs Distributing ETFs — Which Is Better for Polish Investors?

 On a standard taxable account:

-- Each dividend payment is a taxable event
+- Each dividend payment is a taxable event in the year received

 - You owe 19% tax (podatek Belki) on every dividend received